wheelsx/ArkSaveAutoBackup/readme.md

 Current Release: [v1.0](https://github.com/wheelsx/ArkSaveAutoBackup/releases/tag/v1.0)

 It's a portable exe.
 You can put it wherever you want, and just run it when you want to.
-You can create a shortcut in your startup folder to have it start when you log in to your computer.
+You can create a shortcut in your startup folder `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup` to have it start when you log in to your computer.

 ## Usage